-2-year-old Roman Dinkel is spreading smiles all over the internet, after his mother, Whitney Dinkel, shared a special video of him walking.
-The adorable boy became viral on Facebook, celebrating his first steps alongside his dog.
+A 2-year-old Roman Dinkel was spreading smiles all over the internet, after his mother, Whitney Dinkel, shared a special video of the little boy walking for the first time.
+In 2018, the adorable boy became viral on Facebook, celebrating his first steps alongside his dog.
 In the video, you hear Roman telling his pup, “Look, Maggie!
 I’m walking, Maggie!”
 The video became an overnight sensation due to the toddler’s improvement, after being diagnosed with spina bifida when his mother was 20 weeks pregnant.

 Spina Bifida usually occurs when the spine and spinal cord don’t form properly.
 Scientists aren’t really sure how the defect is caused by but believe that genetic and environmental factors act together to cause the condition.
 It is the most common permanently disabling birth defect in the United States.
 In Roman’s case, during a prenatal ultrasound, the family discovered he had extra fluid on his spine and his brain.
 The parents were determined to persevere despite the odds, which is why while in utero, Roman underwent a surgery meant to improve the functional movements he’d have in his legs after being born, as well as breathing issues.